 People with growth mindsets correctly believe that capability and intelligence can be grown through effort, struggle and failure.

 Mindsets can be taught; they’re malleable.

 Praising someone’s process (“I really like how you struggled with that problem”) versus praising an innate trait or talent (“You’re so clever!”) is one way to reinforce a growth mindset.

-An important part of this mindset is to measure your progress against yourself, and not against other students.
-It's unlikely you've previously used your brain as intensely as you will at Epicodus, and getting used to this kind of a mental workout is hard enough without adding the pressure of comparing yourself to others.
+An important part of this mindset is to measure your progress against yourself and not against other students.
+It's unlikely you've previously used your brain as intensely as you will at Epicodus.
+Getting used to this kind of a mental workout is hard enough without adding the pressure of comparing yourself to others.
 Everybody has their own way and pace of learning and retaining information, and often that pace ebbs and flows throughout the class.
-Go at a pace that's right for you, and avoid comparing your progress to other students'.
+Go at a pace that's right for you, and avoid comparing your progress to others.

 Also, we commonly see students giving themselves a hard time if they don't understand material right away.
 Sometimes students blame themselves for not picking up content quickly.
 Sometimes they find fault in the curriculum or in their teachers because something is an initially confusing, challenging, or complex.
 However, these things take time to learn.
 Some of the concepts you learn at Epicodus may not click until weeks or even months later.
 Part of having a growth mindset also means being patient with yourself and trusting the process.
 The saying "practice makes perfect" isn't really true - there's no way to become perfect!
 However, practice will help you grow as a coder.
 Be patient with yourself, your peers, and with us.
 And trust the process, too.